abdusco/qme/README.md

 ./qme sleep 5  # queues and executes the command
 ```

-This will queue the command and start executing it right away, piping its `stdout` and `stderr` to the terminal, but it
+This will enqueue the command and start executing it right away, piping its `stdout` and `stderr` to the terminal, but it
 will also keep an RPC server running in the background.

 ```shell